 When coursework is nearly completed, doctoral students will meet with their advisors to determine if they are prepared to complete the comprehensive examination.
-The advisor will consider the program of study, the student’s professional presentations and publications, the student’s teaching or other applied work, and the student’s professional service.
+The advisor will consider the program of study, the student’s professional presentations and publications, and the student’s teaching or other applied work.

 When the advisor agrees, the student will complete the comprehensive examination.
 After completion of the examination, the doctoral committee will evaluate the written work.
 If the committee deems the work to be generally acceptable, the advisor will schedule an oral examination in which the student will defend his or her exam.